ChaeheonLee/SWE_2021_41_2024_2_week_6/README.md

 > #indent preserved
 > num = list(map(int, str(n)))        # map all digits in number to list
 > ```
 Here, n is converted into strings, then listed again after being re-converted to integers.
-Which has the effect of seperating the number into seperate digits.
-Therefor, num is a list of intergers with each element being a digit of n.
+This has the effect of seperating the number into seperate digits.
+Therefore, num is a list of intergers, with each element being a digit of n.
 <br>
 <br>
 <br>